-The File | Upload to PC command is used to copy configuration information from the customer's system to the IBM PC compatible computer.
-In the upload dialog box, select the information to be copied from the customer's system.
+The File | Upload to PC command is used to copy configuration information from your system to the IBM PC compatible computer.
+In the upload dialog box, select the information to be copied from your system.

-This command should be performed before making any changes to the configuration of a customer's system.
-This insures that all changes made by the customer at his system since the last upload will be incorporated in the new configuration.
+This command should be performed before making any changes to the configuration of your system.
+This insures that all changes made at your system since the last upload will be incorporated in the new configuration.